runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 ### [Shapeshifter Commune](./shapeshifter_commune)

-Built on ruins of an old Aeldar city, fairly deep into a swampy jungle.
+Built on ruins of an old Aeldar city (Elysium), fairly deep into a swampy jungle.
 Founded by a couple groups of Daal'fae, as a sanctuary for the fae.
 Often used as a rest stop by nomadic Daal'fae tribes.
 Over the years, the settlement has collected an eclectic assortment of fae inhabitants who felt they didn't fit in with their original family, but also didn't feel comfortable in the non-fae Ael cities